Reka27/Reka27/README.md

 ### 🌱 About me
 - I'm a Masters graduate in Computer technology with 4 years of experience in programming.
 - I am currenty on the process of upgrading my technical skills with **_neuefische_**.
+- I love to learn new things say it technology or art.
 - I love to cook and spend time with my family.

 ### My Tech stack